drew-sant/bowlpicks/bowlpicks/README.md

 ### Setting's File
 There are two settings files for the Django project.
 One for dev and the other for production.
-The production one is the default and the dev one needs to activated useing the prefix of:
+The production one is the default and the dev one needs to activated using the prefix of:

 ```
 DJANGO_DEV=true